Ephesians 4:1 (CSB)

 Those who live according to the flesh set their minds on the things of the flesh; but those who live according to the Spirit set their minds on the things of the Spirit.
 Romans 8:5 (BSB)

 Just as with physical eyesight of the body we have spiritual vision of our souls.
 Spiritual vision is our ability and willingness to faithfully see and function in the spirit instead of the flesh.
 That translates to a sincere placement of the Gospel and Kingdom of God in our lives.
 How does our spiritual vision play out in life?
 Simply by what we prioritize in our everyday living.
 It matters what importance our faith holds, whether or not we give precedence to our spiritual walk and the things of God.
 Is salvation and our Christian behavior paramount or are the things of the flesh and the world our primary concern?
 How do we see Christian character and service?
 Is our faith the primary motivation or do we have a blasé attitude keeping it in the periphery of our lives.
-Are we born again disciples with a front and center view of God’s Saving Grace or do we see it only at an occasionally glance in the rear-view mirror?
-Our faith is a lifelong journey not a singular event or side issue, that is why we should ask ourselves these questions in evaluating our spiritual walk.
+Are we born again disciples with a front and center view of God’s Saving Grace or do we see it only at an occasional glance in the rear-view mirror?
+Our faith is a lifelong journey not a singular event or side issue, that is why we should occasionally ask ourselves these questions in evaluating our spiritual walk.

 Jesus said unto him, “‘Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it: ‘Thou shalt love thy neighbor as thyself.’
 On these two commandments hang all the Law and the Prophets.”
 Matthew 22:37-40 (KJ21)